PrajwalG413/QT_QML_Assignment/README.md

 Hello, This is Prajwal G(24296).
 I Have added projects based on last two days and also added all other assignments questions given.

+For any queries or issues please write to me at prajwalg0413@gmail.com

 1. Internationalization_with_Qt:

     I have followed all the steps you have mentioned and created this project from scratch.